 Sales Ops serves the needs of sales reps to do their jobs better.
 The mandate typically focuses on sales tools that connect to the Customer Resource Management (CRM) platform.

 Their toolkit includes things like prospecting, sales enablement, lead routing, sales automation, and contract management software.
-Basically, all the software that helps sales reps manage sales opportunities and close deals.
+Basically, all the software that helps sales reps manage opportunities, close deals, and track sales commission.

 Sales Operations managers typically don’t concern themselves with integrations or workflows that don’t support this goal of winning new business.
 This often results in a world where finance and sales constantly need to reconcile the data between the CRM and accounting platforms.
 Customer handoffs to success or product teams can also be a bit bumpy due to a lack of coordination in data sharing.